ItaiAxelrad/open-spec/docs/specifications/4_Site and Infrastructure/33_Utilities/331400 Water Utility Transmission and Distribution.md

 7. Unless otherwise indicated on the Approved Plans or directed by the City Engineer, gate well lids for valves larger than 2” shall be Type Christy-G05T Traffic Valve Box 10-3/8” I.P.x 12” with an 8:
       1. PVC PIP per the Approved Materials List, or approved equal.
    1. Refer to the Approved Materials List, or approved equal.
-1. 2.08 VALVE STEM EXTENSION**
-   1. Valves 4” and larger require valve stem extensions to be installed when the valve operating nut is more than 5' below grade or as required by the City Engineer.
+1. 2.08 VALVE STEM EXTENSION*   1.
+Valves 4” and larger require valve stem extensions to be installed when the valve operating nut is more than 5' below grade or as required by the City Engineer.
 All valves 2” and smaller requiring the installation of a gate well shall include a valve stem extension in accordance with the Standard Drawings.
    1. Stem extensions shall be complete with operating nut, location ring, and lower socket to fit valve operating nuts.
 The configuration of the extension stem socket shall match that of the valve it operates.
    1. Valve stem extensions for valves 2” or smaller shall be in accordance with Water Agencies’ Standards WV5.
 2. Valve stem extensions for valves 4” or larger extensions may be round or square hot-dipped galvanized steel tubing of solid design (no pinned couplings permitted) with guides in accordance with Water Agencies’ Standards WV4.